husqybot/husqybot.github.io/docs/modules/reactionroles.md

 ### Editing an entry

-To edit an entry, navigate to the [Reactionroles dashboard](#additional-info) and press the `View reactionroles` button on the target panels overview box.
+To edit an entry, navigate to the [Reactionroles dashboard](#additional-info--commands) and press the `View reactionroles` button on the target panels overview box.
 Here search for the reactionrole entry to edit and make the changes.
 After making the changes press the `Save changes` button.

-## Additional info
+## Additional info & commands

 :::info